 Methodist University students are invited to participate in 100 Projects for Peace.
-The invitation is extended to selected America colleges and university in the Davis United World College Scholars Program (of which Methodist University is one).
-It is an opportunity for all undergraduates to design their grassroots project for peace that they themselves will implement in the summer 2014.
+The invitation is extended to selected American colleges and universities in the Davis United World College Scholars Program (of which Methodist University is one).
+It is an opportunity for all undergraduates to design their grassroots project for peace that they themselves will implement in the summer semester.
 Through a competition of over 90 campuses, the 100 most achievable projects will be selected for funding at $10,000 each.

 Past Davis Projects for Peace